Waratah Software logo

 Heath Banksia

-A tall dense shrub to small tree; it has orange candle like cones in Autumn.
+A tall dense shrub to small tree; it has orange candle like cones in autumn.

 Banksia cunninghamii

-single stemmed tree up to 6m in height.
-Its 5mm wide
+Banksia cunninghamii is a single stemmed tree up to 6m in height.
+Its 5mm wide leaves radiate from its branches, and are reasonably flat and are toothed towards the end.

 Styles not hooked; leaves in regular whorls.